Rhoxio/adjective-rpg-engine-old/README.md

 ## Global Management
 This project will also include a global management system and auto-incrementing instance ids on a per-model basis.
 Essentially, you can set globals at startup and have important adjective-specific ones be automatically managed in runtime.

+#### Effect
+Parent class for an Effect.
+Effects are categorized as things that modify (buff or debuff) Items and their dynamic attributes.

+#### Status
+Parent class for a Status.
+Statuses are categorized as things that modify an Actor or added when a Skill is used.

+#### Effect::Actor
+Effects will need to be applied to Actors:
+- Applies to specific attribute(s)
+- Execute arbitrary code against attribute specified (proc block something?)
+- Have general types that are able to be changed in init (not after, specifically)
+- Establish top-end duration, if no top-end, specify :unlimited
+- Designate condition for removal
+  - Time-based
+  - Effect-based

+#### Statusable
+Intermediary class that contains application of debuff and buff logic including type checking and flexible (attribute-based) processing of data for health modifiers (healing/damage) and stat changes.

+#### Affectable
+Intermediary class that will contain intermediary logic between Effects < Effects::Actors, ::Items, ::Skills etc.

+First we need a base Effect class.

+Each class will probably need